 Think of a place that you feel safe… a magical place… a place you feel completely at peace with pure joy.

 What does it look like?
 A forest?
 A beach?
-A pool full of Skittles?
+A lavender lake?

 What would you want it to sound like?
 Ocean waves?
 Soft piano?
 Horses trotting?

 What would you want it to smell like there?
-Lavender?
 Tangerines?
 Peppermint?

 What are the most comfortable things that you can think of to touch that would be awesome if they were there?
 Soft pillows?
 Cozy sweatpants?
 Cuddly animals?

 What tastes would you hope would be there?
-Skittles (that grow on trees)?
+Giggles (that grow on trees)?
 Salad?
 Mint chocolate chip ice cream on top of a fresh chocolate-dipped waffle cone?

 Sounds good to me!
 And so does painting.
 Try this fun painting activity to focus on the wonderful things that bring you joy.